KaiLangen96/geek-verse/README.md

 Additionally, a robots.txt file was crafted to guide search engines on areas they are not allowed to access on the website.
 This practice contributes to improved SEO by enhancing the overall quality of the site.

 ### Content marketing

+The site features images of popular brands and items to attract potential new clients.
+These visuals enable the business to showcase its products and build trust with customers.

 ### Social Media Marketing